Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

 Matthew 10:21-23 MSG

-Conviction is what is necessary if you’re going to stay faithful to God for your entire life.
-When your convictions weaken, you’re more prone to quitting
+Conviction is necessary to staying faithful to God for our entire lives.
+When our convictions weaken, we are more prone to quitting and feeling like our sacrifice for God is not worth it.

 …having a form of godliness but denying its power.
 Have nothing to do with them.